Professor Robert Schütze

 Chapter in book

-- Schütze, Robert (Forthcoming).
+- Schütze, Robert (2017).
 'Political Philosophy of Federalism'.
 In Max Planck Encyclopedia of Comparative Constitutional Law.
 Wolfrum, Rüdiger, Grote, Rainer & Lachenmann, Frauke

 - Schütze, Robert (2016).
 'Direct Effects and Indirect Effects of Union Law'.
 In Oxford Principles of European Union Law.
 Schütze, Robert & Tridimas, Takis Oxford University Press.